hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/partitioning.md

 # Architecture

+## Conceptual Architecture

+Partitioning in HAPI FHIR JPA means that every resource has a partition identity.
+This identity consists of the following attributes:

+* **Partition Name**: This is a short textual identifier for the partition that the resource belongs to.
+This might be a customer ID, a description of the type of data in the partition, or something else.
+There is no restriction on the text used aside from a maximum length of 200, but generally it makes sense to limit the text to URL-friendly characters.

+* **Partition ID**: This is an integer ID that corresponds 1:1 with the partition Name.
+It is used in the database as the partition identifier.

+* **Partition Date**: This is an additional partition discriminator that can be used to implement partitioning strategies using a date axis.

+Mappings between the **Partition Name** and the **Partition ID** are maintained using the [Partition Mapping Operations](#partition-mapping-operations).

+## Logical Architecture

-Partitioning involves the use of two dedicated columns to many tables within the HAPI FHIR JPA database schema:
+At the database level, partitioning involves the use of two dedicated columns to many tables within the HAPI FHIR JPA [database schema](./schema.html):

 * **PARTITION_ID** &ndash; This is an integer indicating the specific partition that a given resource is placed in.
 This column can also be *NULL*, meaning that the given resource is in the **Default Partition**.
 * **PARTITION_DATE** &ndash; This is a date/time column that can be assigned an arbitrary value depending on your use case.
 Typically, this would be used for use cases where data should be automatically dropped after a certain time period using native database partition drops.